ElieLowenstein/CMSC423_F24_A1/README.md

-# CMSC 423: Fall 2024, Project 1 Sample
+# CMSC 423: Fall 2024 Project 1

-A sample skeleton for Project 1 (in Java)
+I wrote this project in java.

+I used https://stackoverflow.com/questions/4716503/reading-a-plain-text-file-in-java to help figure out how to read in a file using java as I didn't remember the libraries used to do that.